ginsudev/WDBFontOverwrite/README.md

    - No workaround yet.
 The built-in fonts should still work.
  - Importing a custom font from some cloud storage apps' file storage providers, such as Google Drive's file provider, crashes the app with a "The file doesn't exist" error.
    - Workaround: use the Files app to copy the font to your Downloads folder first.
+ - iOS 14.x devices which are jailbroken / were jailbroken before will not be able to revert to the original font.
+   - Workaround: do not use this app if you're on iOS 14.x and have previously jailbroken.
+Instead, just jailbreak and replace fonts normally.

 ## Font conversion